Traditional Casting: Leaving Physicians in the Dark

 ActivArmor is currently collaborating with research institutions to test the fit and immobilization efficacy of traditional casts versus our digitally fit orthoses, using MRI imaging to measure gaps between the patient’s skin and the immobilization device.

 The hygienic aspects of being breathable, washable and waterproof* are game-changing, because moisture and bacteria being trapped against the skin can cause irritation and infections.
-The custom design options allow for exposure of post surgical hardware or incisions, or skin lacerations for observation and treatment.
-And the breathable design allows for real-time observation and adjustments to fit throughout the course of the healing phase.
+The custom design options allow for the exposure of post-surgical hardware, incisions or skin lacerations for observation and treatment.
+Additionally, the breathable design allows for real-time observation and adjustments to fit throughout the course of the healing phase.

 While ActivArmor may not be appropriate for use in the first phase of healing, where a fracture is unstable and requires reduction/realignment, it is successfully being used by physicians in cases of non-displaced fractures, soft tissue injuries, and in later healing phases for more severe fractures.
 It can be bi-valved in the case of subsequent swelling, and because it does not need to be removed to clean or dry like some “waterproof” braces on the market, physicians can rest assured that the injury will be supported throughout the required healing phase.